 Arts and recreational activities

 We also offer meditative yoga in collaboration with a local yoga studio.
-Youth are involved in cutting edge music, arts and recreational activities which engage and support them.
+Youth are involved in cutting edge music, arts, and recreational activities that engage and support them.

 Who We Help